RumorsHackerSchool/ReactNativeApps/README.md

 react native testing apps for learning purposes
 __________________________________________________

-This project is for learning purposes about React Native opend by Guy Zwerdling
+This projects is for learning purposes about React Native opend by Guy Zwerdling

+commands:
+git clone

 Guy Zwerdling - testing projects: